hacs/frontend/PULL_REQUEST.md

 ## Summary

-This PR adds support for automatic language detection and display of multilingual README files in HACS.
-The frontend passes the user's Home Assistant language setting (`hass.language`) to the backend, which handles all language processing, file selection, and fallback logic.
+This PR adds support for multilingual README files in HACS.
+The frontend passes the user's Home Assistant language setting (`hass.language`) to the backend via the `hacs/repository/info` WebSocket command.
+The backend handles all language processing, file selection, and fallback logic.

 ## Related Backend PR